KI-MIG: Germany's AI Act Implementation Law

 FAQ: EU AI Act in Germany

 This guide is for educational and informational purposes only.
 It does not constitute legal or regulatory advice.
 The KI-MIG is in parliamentary procedure and may be amended before enactment.
 Verify all German national implementation details against official sources.
 Move78 International Limited is not a law firm.
-EU AI Act references are based on eu-ai-rules-engine v2.4.
+National-law, sector-law, and non-EU comparison statements should be rechecked against official sources before board, audit, enforcement, or client reliance.
+EU AI Act references are based on eu-ai-rules-engine v2.8.